crf8472/libarcstk/doc/MAINPAGE.md

 Build and install to just use the API:

-	$ cd libarcs          # your libarcs root directory where README.md resides
+	$ cd libarcstk          # your libarcstk root directory where README.md resides
 	$ mkdir build && cd build
 	$ cmake -DCMAKE_BUILD_TYPE=Release ..
 	$ cmake --build .